alexrobomind/fusionsc/src/docs/architecture.rst

 	state anyway.

 	Therefore, this library creates and manages an implicit execution context, and also instantiates a local service backend to be used as a default by requests.
 This also includes the management of an event loop.
-Currently, asyncIO integration is not yet available, but is on the near-term horizon (though this might require a major version bump if the Promise class would be swapped to an asyncio.Future).
+The C++ and asyncio event loops are mutually integrated.
+However, for this to work properly, we required nested asyncio loops.

 Cap'n'proto RPC system (C++, but other implementations exist)
 -------------------------------------------------------------